• Bass Strait Gas Supply Nearing Expiry – NSW Faces Energy Gap by 2028.

 As this is a gas project, oil spills are not possible.
 Sewerage, litter, and Coal Freighters pose real threats to beaches and marine health.
 References to oil spills are misleading.

-I have heard that drilling PEP11 will ruin fishing and tourism? —>Answer
+I have heard that drilling PEP11 will ruin fishing and tourism? —>Answer (reveal)

 FALSE.